David Simkins Understands the Power of Tech-Driven Real Estate

 Everyone is different, so you should take the time to compare fixer-uppers versus move-in ready homes to see what might be best for your specific situation before you buy.

 Should I Sell a Fixer-Upper or a Move-in Ready Home?

 If you are looking to sell your home and it needs some work, you will most likely want to make some updates before you put it on the market.
 Your house was a big investment.
 You should look to get the most money back when you go to sell.
 Selling a house as-is often means leaving a lot of money at the closing table.
 On the other hand, even just simple repairs and preparations can increase the resale value significantly.
 While it will involve a bit of an investment, the right updates will have a high return.

 Move-in ready homes are also in such high demand that fixer-uppers will often stay on the market for longer.
 If you were trying to save time by not making updates, it may end up catching up to you anyway with the amount of time your home sits on the market.

 We Want to Help

 Few homes are move-in ready without a little work.
 If you are looking to make updates before you sell but don’t have the money upfront or are worried about time, we want to help.
 At Curbio, we are the real estate agent’s preferred general contractor for pre-sale home renovations.
-Not only do we defer all payment until closing, but also our work is completed 50% faster than traditional general contractor work.
+Not only do we defer all payment until closing, but also our work is typically completed faster because of our streamlined approach.
 At the end of the day, you are able to make a higher profit from your home sale while also getting your house off the market faster.